The Indigo Anchor Story

 The Indigo Anchor Framework™

-Indigo Anchor has found that manufacturing companies benefit greatly from a hands-on approach toward transforming--and accelerating--their product development and innovation combined with complementary support to the executive team and supporting functions.
-Manufacturing organizations have a tremendous amount of efficiency to be gained and creative energy to be unleashed through the principles of agile, scrum, and related methods.
+Indigo Anchor has found that companies benefit greatly from a hands-on approach toward transforming--and accelerating--their product development and innovation combined with complementary support to the executive team and supporting functions.
+Organizations have a tremendous amount of efficiency to be gained and creative energy to be unleashed through the principles of agile, scrum, and related methods.
 Indigo Anchor clients find they are moving faster, becoming more innovative, and reaching goals more easily as a direct result from a tailored boots-on-the-ground engagement.
 Learn more.

 The Indigo Anchor Name